drostron/slamdata-docs/source/helpful-tips.rst

       || "-Q" ||
       TO_STRING((DATE_PART("quarter",last_visit)) - (DATE_PART("quarter",last_visit) %1)) AS QUARTER

-Line 3: Converts the "year" portion of the last_visit field to a string
+Line 3: Converts the "year" portion of the last_visit field to a **string**.

-Line 4: Concatenates "-Q" to the output of Line 3
+Line 4: Concatenates "-Q" to the output of Line 3.

-Line 5: Rounds the month to the quarter, then concatenates the output to Lines 3 and 4 and assigns the alias ``QUARTER``
+Line 5: Rounds the month to the quarter, then concatenates the output to Lines 3 and 4 and assigns the alias ``QUARTER``.

+**Second part of the query:**

 .. code-block:: sql